Princeton Nassoons

-The Princeton Nassoons are a ten to twenty-member low-voice a cappella group at Princeton University.
+The Princeton Nassoons, also known as the 'Soons, are a ten to twenty-member low-voice a cappella group at Princeton University.
 The group has been officially self-selecting (and self-directing) since 1941, although the original group is known to have sung together as early as 1939.
-The Nassoons are the oldest a cappella group at Princeton University.
+The Nassoons are the oldest a cappella group at Princeton University, and they are also the oldest continuously all-male collegiate a cappella group in the United States.

 The Nassoons have performed at a number of prominent venues, including the White House, the US Open, and have also appeared on The Early Show, and Good Morning America.
 Additionally, they have performed for various heads of state, such as Queen Noor of Jordan and the royal family of Liechtenstein.
 They also appeared in Admission (2013 film) starring Tina Fey and Paul Rudd.

-About the group

-The Nassoons perform at the Holzhausenschlösschen palace in Frankfurt, Germany during their Intersession Tour in January, 2008.

-The Nassoons consist of ten to twenty men covering all class years, from freshmen to seniors.
-Auditions for prospective members are held at the beginning of fall and spring semesters; however, only freshmen and sophomores can join the group.
-Most musical arrangements are split into five-part harmonies (First Tenor, Second Tenor, Tenor-Baritone, Baritone, Bass), and most feature at least one soloist.
-The group rehearses four to six nights a week in the basement of 1901 Hall (Room 100), a room that was deeded to them by the University and which they have been singing in since 1949.
-They perform at University functions, as well as corporate events, dinner parties, country clubs, schools, and other engagements along the eastern seaboard during the academic year.
-They also officially tour three times a year to both domestic and international locales.

-Within the Ivy League a cappella music tradition, the Princeton Nassoons are fourth in age, following The Whiffenpoofs (est. 1909), The Spizzwinks(?) (est. 1914), and The Society of Orpheus and Bacchus (est. 1938), all of Yale University.
-It is the oldest such group at Princeton and an early performer in an Arch sing setting.

-The Nassoons are members of Acaprez, an organization of eight Princeton University a cappella groups who organize "arch sings" and abide by regulations regarding the audition process and song ownership.
-The other member groups are the Tigertones, the Footnotes, the Tigerlilies, the Tigressions, the Wildcats, the Katzenjammers, and Roaring Twenty (co-ed).
+In 2024, the Nassoons held a private performance for GRAMMY award-winning singer-songwriter Laufey.

+Name

+Nassoons founding member Charles Kennedy ’42 recalled proposing "Nassoons" during an informal discussion among the original members in 1942.
+From a window overlooking Princeton's FitzRandolph Gate, portions of the street signs for Nassau Street and Witherspoon Street appeared to overlap, visually combining "Nass" and "-oon".
+Other members later described the name as a combination of "Nassau" and "tunes", or as a wordplay involving Nassau Hall and the bassoon.